 “Charcoal is an abrasive material and can cause cavities by damaging the enamel and making it more prone to decay,” says Dr. Lilly.

-Enamel is not formed of living cells, and so when the surface is worn away, it cannot repair itself.8
+Enamel is not formed of living cells, so it cannot repair itself when the surface is worn away.6 Using a charcoal toothbrush may make your teeth vulnerable to decay.

 As with all charcoal products, charcoal toothbrushes may leave a black residue.
-This can happen when the bristles begin to wear, and the charcoal leaks out.
+This can happen when the bristles wear, and the charcoal leaks out.

-This may stain the face, the sink, and any fabrics it comes into contact with.
-However, toothbrushes are typically less messy than other charcoal products, such as powder, toothpaste, or tabs.
+Charcoal can stain your teeth, face, the sink, and any fabrics it comes into contact with.
+However, charcoal toothbrushes are typically less messy than other charcoal products, such as powder, toothpaste, or tabs.

-As well as charcoal infused toothbrushes, there are a variety of other activated charcoal products available.
+As well as charcoal-infused toothbrushes, there are a variety of other activated charcoal products available, including:

 In this article